kelveny/mockcompose/README.md

 # mockcompose

 `mockcompose` was originally built to address a Go anti-pattern use case scenario.
-To be exact, the example can be described with following Java example:
+To be exact, the use case can be described with following Java example:

 in Java, we can mix real method call with mocked sibling method calls like this:
 ```java